 How to know you've released a trigger point: When you release a knot/trigger point, you will feel the muscle give and will simultaneously feel the device sink into your body.
 A massage generally feels less painful under higher pressure once a trigger point is released.

-Gluteus Medius Pain Symptoms
+Gluteus Medius Release FAQ:

 Gluteus Medius Anatomy & Function: